gredss/StudentSurvey_COVID19/README.md

 Our goal is to uncover valuable insights that can inform educational policies and support strategies for future crises.

 Author(s):
-Gabriella Clairine
+Gabriella Clairine,
-Grace Esther
+Grace Esther,
-Zaneta Fransiske
+Zaneta Fransiske.